portsbuild/portsbuild/README.md

 # portsbuild

 ## Introduction
-PortsBuild is an alternative to [DirectAdmin](http://www.directadmin.com)'s [CustomBuild](http://forum.directadmin.com/showthread.php?t=44743) for [FreeBSD](http://www.freebsd.org) installations using [Ports](http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/ports-overview.html) and Packages to improve the relationship between two fantastic systems.
+PortsBuild is an alternative to [DirectAdmin](https://www.directadmin.com)'s [CustomBuild](https://forum.directadmin.com/showthread.php?t=44743) for [FreeBSD](https://www.freebsd.org) installations using [Ports](http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/ports-overview.html) and Packages to improve the relationship between two fantastic systems.

 Automation and integration is achieved by using simple shell scripts, along with the recommended practices of managing a FreeBSD system according to the [FreeBSD Handbook](https://www.freebsd.org/handbook).
 PortsBuild will use a combination of ports (using [synth](https://github.com/jrmarino/synth) and portmaster) and packages (via pkg) while configuration options are maintained in either /etc/make.conf or /var/db/ports/*/options to install the necessary services on a FreeBSD system.

-A distribution & copyright license has not been chosen yet at this time (although leaning towards BSD License).

-Note: This project is not dead.
-I'm planning to resume once I finish up work-related projects. :) I'm happy to see that DirectAdmin released a 11.x-compatible beta binary earlier this year!
+License will be GPL or MIT.

 ### Supported Operating Systems
-* FreeBSD 11.0 x64 (primary focus)
-* FreeBSD 10.3 x64 (working)
+* FreeBSD 13.1 x64
-* FreeBSD 9.3 x64 (working)
+* FreeBSD 12.2 x64

 ### Supported Software Stacks and Services

 Service 		| Versions      | Status
 --------------- | ------------- | -------
 Apache          | 2.4.x         | Supported
-PHP(-FPM)       | 5.5/5.6/7/7.1 | Supported
+PHP(-FPM)       | 7.4/8.0-8.2   | Supported
-MariaDB         | 5.5/10/10.1   | Supported
+MariaDB         | 10.3-10.6     | Supported
-MySQL           | 5.5/5.6/5.7   | Supported
+MySQL           | 5.5-5.7/8.0   | Supported
 Dovecot         | 2.2.x         | Supported
-Exim            | 4.8x          | Supported
+Exim            | 4.9x          | Supported
 SpamBlocker     | latest        | Supported
 ClamAV          | 0.9x          | Supported
 SpamAssassin    | 3.4           | Supported